 Vary Lumar is a quartet of musicians from Boston, Massachusetts.
-As the band has said, the most important thing to know about the music is that the band has various influences that show up in their songs, which helps create the varying styles that show up in the band’s rock music.
+As the band has said, the most important thing you need to know is that the band has various influences that show up in their songs, which helps to create the varying styles that show up in the band’s rock music.

 The band is made up of four talented musicians that help shape the band’s music.
 The band members are: Paul De Pasquale on vocals/guitar/keyboards, Ben Case on guitar, Rob Laff on bass, and Rob Fusco on drums.

 Together, these four musicians have created one of the most enjoyable rock releases in a long time.
 The band released their album, Waiting Room, in early 2008.
 Since then, the band has had a lot of great coverage, which includes having the album named album of the month by Northeast Performer Magazine.
 With the type of fine musicianship that the members of the band exhibit on the songs, it is easy to see how the album could acquire that honor.